Skin Hydration vs Skin Moisturisation – Which One Do You Need?

 - Dark urine colour

-- Increased appearance of fine line and wrinkles
+- Increased appearance of fine lines and wrinkles

 - “Dry Skin: Diagnosis and Treatment”.
 American Academy of Dermatology Association.
 Available URL: https://www.aad.org/public/diseases/a-z/dry-skin-treatment